egracer/untangled-intro/background/react.md

 In other words, React minimizes DOM modifications by doing what computer scientists do best – adding another layer of abstraction.
 Standard Javascript directly modifies the DOM.
 React, by contrast, does not want you to modify the DOM.
-You modify the virtual DOM instead, and React quickly determines what needs to change and where to make those changes in the real DOM.
+You modify the virtual DOM instead, and React reconciles the virtual DOM changes into a highly optimized DOM modification.
+We will cover a bit more about the reconciliation process below.

 So, by keeping track of desired changes to the DOM within Javascript, and batch applying the fewest changes necessary to reflect the web app's changing state, the browser renders fewer changes to the DOM and does so less frequently than repeated calls to the slower DOM manipulation functions.

-There are [plenty of resources](#more) that discuss virtual dom in more depth.
+There are [plenty of resources listed below](#more) that discuss virtual dom in more depth.

-### React Elements
+#### React Elements

 React Elements are the building blocks for the virtual DOM.
 There are two kinds of Elements, DOM Elements and Component Elements.
 A DOM Element is a collection of data needed to create a virtual representation of a standard DOM